• Doctor

 Information published by Office for Health Improvement and Disparities shows that deprivation within the practice population group is in the 7th decile (7 of 10).
 The lower the decile, the more deprived the practice population is relative to others.

-There is a team of 7 GP partners and 9 salaried GPs who provide cover at both practices.
-The nursing team consists of a menopause nurse, 3 general practice nurses, 3 health care assistants.
+There is a team of 5 GP partners and 8 salaried GPs.
+The nursing team consists of an advanced nurse practitioner, paramedic practitioner, 3 general practice nurses, and 2 health care assistants.
+There is a practice manager, and a team of reception and administrative staff.

 The practice is open between 8am to 6.30pm Monday to Friday.
-The branch site is open 8.30am to 5.30pm Monday to Friday.
 The practice offers a range of appointment types including book on the day, telephone consultations and advance appointments.

 Extended access is provided locally by the primary care network, where late evening and weekend appointments are available.